S. Jack Hu

-Hu was previously the J. Reid and Polly Anderson Professor of Manufacturing, Professor of Mechanical Engineering, and Professor of Industrial and Operations Engineering at the University of Michigan, where he also was the Vice President for Research.
-He previously served as Associate Dean for Academic Affairs and Associate Dean for Research and Graduate Education in the U-M College of Engineering.
-His research focuses on manufacturing systems, assembly modeling, and statistical quality control.
+Shixin Jack Hu (胡仕新 (Hú Shìxīn); born November 1963) is a Chinese-American mechanical engineer, currently serving as the 10th chancellor of the University of California, Riverside since July 15, 2025.

+Hu studied engineering machinery at Tianjin University in China, receiving a bachelor's degree in 1983 and a master's degree in 1984.
+He studied mechanical engineering at the University of Michigan College of Engineering, receiving a master's degree and a PhD degree in 1990.
+After his graduation, he continued his research at the University of Michigan, joined the university faculty in 1995, and received tenure in 1998.
+He served as the vice president for research at the University of Michigan from December 2015 to July 2019 and as the senior vice president for academic affairs and provost of the University of Georgia from July 2019 to July 2025.

-Hu is a member of the National Academy of Engineering and serves as a member of the Executive Committee of the National Academies’ Transportation Research Board.
-Hu is a Fellow of the American Society of Mechanical Engineers, the Society of Manufacturing Engineers, and the International Academy for Production Engineering (CIRP).
+Hu's research focuses on manufacturing systems, assembly modeling, and statistical quality control.
+Hu is a member of the National Academy of Engineering and serves as a member of the executive committee of the Transportation Research Board of the National Academies.
+Hu is a Fellow of the American Society of Mechanical Engineers, the Chinese Academy of Engineering, the Society of Manufacturing Engineers, and the International Academy for Production Engineering.

 Early life and education

+Hu was born in the city of Changde, Hunan province, China.

+Hu studied engineering machinery at Tianjin University in China, receiving a Bachelor of Engineering in July 1983 and a Master of Engineering in December 1984.

-Hu was born in Changde, Hunan province, China.
-He obtained his B.S. degree from Tianjin University, China, in 1983.
-After that, he came to University of Michigan and did his graduate-level study in mechanical engineering working with Professor Shien-Ming (Sam) Wu, a specialist in modern manufacturing system.
-Dr. Hu earned his Ph.D. in 1990 with a dissertation "Impact of 100% measurement data on statistical process control (SPC) in automobile body assembly".
+After that, he pursued graduate studies in mechanical engineering at the University of Michigan, receiving a Master of Science and a Doctor of Philosophy in 1990.
+His doctoral dissertation was titled Impact of 100% measurement data on statistical process control (SPC) in automobile body assembly.
+His doctoral advisor was Shien-Ming (Sam) Wu.

 Career

+University of Michigan

-After finishing his PhD, Hu stayed at Michigan as an eight-month Postdoctoral Research Fellow from January 1991 to August 1991, and then as an Assistant Research Scientist from September 1991 to August 1995.
+After finishing his PhD, Hu stayed at the University of Michigan as an eight-month postdoctoral research fellow from January 1991 to August 1991, and then as an assistant research scientist from September 1991 to August 1995.
 During this period, Hu led the "ATP 2mm Project".

-After joining the faculty as an Assistant Professor in 1995, he was promoted to Associate Professor with tenure and named Professor in 2002.
-From 2002-2006, Hu was Director of the Program in Manufacturing and the Executive Director of Michigan Interdisciplinary and Professional Engineering.
-He also worked on President Barack Obama’s Advanced Manufacturing Partnership, a working group advising the federal government on how to bolster American manufacturing.
-He was named Vice President for Research in 2015 after serving in that position in an interim capacity.
-As Vice President for Research, he led the development of Mcity, a public-private partnership focused on connected and automated transportation, and a campus-wide initiative on data science.
+After joining the university faculty as an assistant professor in 1995, he was promoted to associate professor with tenure in 1998 and named professor in 2002.
+From 2002 to 2006, Hu was director of the program in manufacturing and the executive director of Michigan interdisciplinary and professional engineering.
+He also worked on President Barack Obama's Advanced Manufacturing Partnership, a working group advising the federal government on how to bolster American manufacturing.
+He was named vice president for research in 2015 after serving in that position in an interim capacity.
+As vice president for research, he led the development of Mcity, a public-private partnership focused on connected and automated transportation, and a campus-wide initiative on data science.